-9.11 Scoring Programs
+9.11 SCORING PROGRAMS

-9.11.1 The official scoring program for all Level IV or higher matches is the latest version of the Windows® Match Scoring System (WinMSS), unless another scoring program is approved by the IPSC President.
+9.11.1 The official scoring programs for all Level IV or higher matches are the latest versions of the Windows® Match Scoring System (WinMSS) and the IPSC ESS, unless another scoring program is approved by the IPSC President.
 For other level matches, no other scoring program can be used without the approval of the Regional Director of the host Region.

-CHAPTER 10: Penalties and Disqualifications
+CHAPTER 10: PENALTIES & DISQUALIFICATIONS

-10.1 Procedural Penalties - General Regulations
+10.1 PROCEDURAL PENALTIES - GENERAL REGULATIONS